jovanduy/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Amazon virtually sells a ton of products.
+However, when you look at the seller of an item on Amazon, it is not always actually sold by Amazon.
+Yet, knowing from whom the product is sold is not important to the Amazon user; to them, Amazon pretty much sells everything since they just have to go to Amazon.com to search for the items (as opposed to searching for all of the actual sellers themselves).

 2) What is the difference between a program and a process?

+A process is the object that represents a running program.
+A process is what isolates a running program, such as the text of the program, any data of the program, and the state of the program, from other programs.
+Processes are isolated from each other so that their programs do not conflict/interfere with one another.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+This abstraction makes it so programmers do not have to think about how all of the processes could interact with each other.
+Thus, programmers do not have to worry about two processes possibly conflicting with each other (such as trying to access the same memory) or about how to make two processes run simultaneously.
+To the programmer, each program acts as if it has its own memory, runs continuously as desired, and can never accidentally interfere with another program.

 4) What is the kernel?

+The kernel is a part of the operating system.
+It is responsible for creating threads and other core capabilities.

 5) What is a daemon?

+A daemon is a process that runs in the background and provides operating system services.

 ## Chapter 3